KATRIN

 KATRIN is a German acronym (Karlsruhe Tritium Neutrino Experiment) for an undertaking to measure the mass of the electron antineutrino with sub-eV precision by examining the spectrum of electrons emitted from the beta decay of tritium.
 The experiment is a recognized CERN experiment (RE14).
 The core of the apparatus is a 200-ton spectrometer.

 In 2015, the commissioning measurements on this spectrometer were completed, successfully verifying its basic vacuum, transmission and background properties.
 The experiment began running tests in October 2016.
 The inauguration took place 11 June 2018, with the first tritium measurements by the experiment (the so-called First Tritium or FT 2-week engineering run in mid-2018).
 The projected experiment duration at the time was 5 years.
 The first science measurements (so-called first campaign) took place 10 April 2019.

 In February 2022, the experiment announced an upper limit of mν < 0.8 eV c–2 at 90% confidence level.
+In April 2025 this result was improved to mν < 0.45 eV c–2 at the same confidence level.

 Construction and assembly

 The spectrometer was built by MAN DWE GmbH in Deggendorf.
 Although only 350 km from Karlsruhe, the tank's size made land transport impossible.
-Instead, it was shipped by water, down the Danube to the Black Sea, through the Mediterranean Sea and Atlantic Ocean to Rotterdam, then up the Rhine to Karlsruhe.
+Instead, it was shipped in autumn 2006 by water, down the Danube to the Black Sea, through the Mediterranean Sea and Atlantic Ocean to Rotterdam, then up the Rhine to Karlsruhe.
 This 8600 km long detour limited land travel to only the final 7 km from the Leopoldshafen docks to the laboratory.

 The construction proceeded well with several of the major components on-site by 2010.
 The main spectrometer test program was scheduled for 2013 and the complete system integration for 2014.
 The experiment is located at the former Forschungszentrum Karlsruhe, now Campus Nord of the Karlsruhe Institute of Technology.